mantisbt-plugins/Snippets/README.md

 ## Description

-Define snippets of text that can be easily pasted into text fields
+Define snippets of text that can be easily pasted into text fields.

 ## Requirements